 Do you own a property with a right of way passing through it and need help understanding what this means for you?
-Contact our Property Law experts today to set up an appointment for further advice.
+Contact NZ Property Law expert, Duncan Lang today to set up an appointment for further advice.

 What is a Right of Way?